KhoaTran3126/CMI-Competition---Detect-Behavior-with-Sensor-Data/Progress/Week-1 (June 2 - June 8)/README.md

 ## Hypotheses
 1. **acc_**, **rot_**, and **tof_v_** features can encode **orientation**, **phase**, **behavior** features by clustering.
 2. Only summary statistics of the **last 20% of sensors data per sequence** are useful for detecting gestures.
+An indicator for the tail of the sequence would be useful, and its interactions with other numeric features as well.

 ## Experimental Designs